Home > Analyses > Energy > Devon Energy Corporation

 Financial Performance & Fundamental Metrics

-I will analyze Devon Energy Corporation’s income statement, key financial ratios, and dividend payout policy to provide a clear picture of its fundamental strength.
+I analyze Devon Energy Corporation’s income statement, key financial ratios, and dividend payout policy to assess its profitability, efficiency, and shareholder returns.

 Income Statement

-The table below summarizes Devon Energy Corporation’s key income statement figures over the last five fiscal years, reflecting revenue, expenses, earnings, and earnings per share.
+The table below summarizes Devon Energy Corporation’s key income statement figures for fiscal years 2021 through 2025, reflecting revenue, expenses, profits, and earnings per share.

 |---|---|---|---|---|---|